 State leaders are not "at the service of citizens" nor do they seek to "listen to their demands".
-The state is not the organ of the "people" but the exclusive and exclusionary machine that defends the interests of each national capital, of the minority that exploits us and is responsible for environmental degradation.
+The state is not the organ of the "people" but a machine that exclusively defends the interests of each national capital, of the minority that exploits us and is responsible for environmental degradation.

 The initiators of the movement denounce the fact that "for 40 years, political parties of all colours have been losing the war against climate change!"
 These parties only promise and mislead the public, while in practice they make economic, military or warlike decisions that contribute to the destruction of the planet.
 An 18-year-old high school student from Geneva denounced this farce: “There is a great deal of mistrust in institutional politics, but also in environmental organisations like Greenpeace, which are perceived as too moderate and institutionalised”.

 The demonstrations focus on conducting "conversations" with ministers, parliamentarians, pressure groups and environmental activists.
 This only serves to wash the face of the democratic state and to get lost in the maze of laws and government policies.
 Attempts at "dialogue" with political mouthpieces only lead to grandiloquent promises that do not solve anything.

 The motto of the demonstrations is to "Save the climate, change the system", a vague formula that translates into "getting down to business" and getting lost in a series of local or regional measures that solve absolutely nothing and cause fatigue and disappointment.